dackst/nayuta/readme.md

 ![before](https://i.imgur.com/1gWUK3w.jpg)
 ![after](https://i.imgur.com/TT9smIn.jpg)

+[More comparison screenshots](https://imgur.com/a/yJB1fTj).
+These are mostly one-liners that were particularly non-sensical.
+There shouldn't be any major spoilers if you're interested in avoiding them.

+---

 I wasn't happy with the [existing Nayuta no Kiseki English fantranslation](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=73), so I used their [publicly available tools](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=340) to make my own edit.
-You can see more comparison screenshots of one-liners that I thought were particularly non-sensical [here](https://imgur.com/a/yJB1fTj).
-There shouldn't be any major spoilers if you're interested in avoiding them.

 Initially I only wanted to only fix various inconsistencies, nonsensical lines, and the awkward direct-from-Japanese punctuation and formatting.
 Since I can read zero Japanese, I started out by using Google Translate and Linguee for help on rewriting the more confusing lines, and editing the rest myself.